 When is the Ruined King release date?

-When Ruined King: A League of Legends Story reemerged at the 2020 World Championship Finals in October 2020 where Riot confirmed that the game will be released in early 2021.
+When Ruined King: A League of Legends Story reemerged at the 2020 World Championship Finals in October 2020 where Riot claimed that the game will be released in early 2021.
+That was changed to a vague 2021 release window.
+Riot Forge explained their reasoning in a tweet that you can see below.

-No specific month or date was given, but that window indicates that we should expect it to be released sometime in the first half of next year.
+Basically, it had to be delayed so the game could get polished more and become the best it could be No nwq specific month or date was given, but that window indicates that we should expect it to be released sometime in the first half of next year.

 Is there a Ruined King trailer?